mirrorscotty/regression/README.md

     diffusivity and shrinkage based on the Crank equation.
 Also calculates several other quantities such as Deborah number and mass/momentum flux at the surface of the sample.
+* modulus: Calculate the storage and loss moduli of a viscoelastic material given a set of Maxwell material properties as well as an imposed strain magnitude and frequency.